-This is a story of how a chance conversation with a client and a TED Talk lead me to discover the Eisenhower Matrix.
-I’ve been using it for over a year now and it’s been the most effective tool for managing my urgent tasks without failing to make time for our most important work.
+This is a story of a chance conversation with a client and a TED Talk that lead me to discover the Eisenhower Matrix.
+I’ve been using it for over a year and it’s been the most effective tool for getting my most important work done.

 This article also includes a link to my worksheet based on the Eisenhower Matrix.

 About two years ago I was working on a project with a client from Sweden.
 We were putting together a strategy for improving sales of their various software products for SME’s.

 One of our insights was to provide more educational content specifically designed for small business owners.

 Since one of the main products in the portfolio was a time management application, it seemed logical to include productivity as a topic for content creation.

 Right after one my team members made the suggestion, our client stopped the meeting to remind us that we’re not allowed to use the word productivity.
 That seemed odd so I asked her why.

 It turns out that they had conducted market research that highlighted that their customers saw productivity as something negative.